 I could feel the wizard inside looking me over.
 He opened the door all the way.
 "I suppose.
 What is this concerning?"

 I stepped into the doorway.
-When Jerry, Crantz and Stern joined me, I entered the house, saying, "This concerns a Ministry warrant to search these premises for Dark objects.
-Any attempt to impede Aurors will be a violation of regulation….," I brusquely rattled off a number," and will be met with due force and a mandatory sentence of six months in Azkaban."
+When Jerry, Crantz and Stern joined me, I entered the house, saying, "This concerns a warrant to search these premises for Dark objects.
+Any attempt to impede Aurors will be a violation of Ministry regulation."
+I brusquely rattled off a number," and will be met with due force and a mandatory sentence of six months in Azkaban."

 The thin, forty-something wizard stared at the wand I held unwaveringly.
-"What do you know about force?" he scoffed.
+"What do you know about force?"

 When I heard Jerry shut the door and mutter a spell to assure our suspect wouldn't be able to flee out of it, I said, "Not much.
 Why don't we discuss the subject in the lounge while my associates carry out their duty?"

 His gaze shifted.
 I said "Incarcerous!" before the wizard's hand could remove his wand from a robe pocket.

 Stern nodded in approval of the captive's bindings.
 "Have that chat here.
 Shouldn't take us long to locate Dark objects."

 "We'll have them bagged and tagged in no time," said Crantz, using his shoulder to push Vaisey out of his way.